Aurelian-C/React-Summary_App/src/markdowns/12_React_Router/Submitting_forms_and_send_data_with_action_function_and_Form_component.md

 >
 > The method will be available on [`request.method`](https://developer.mozilla.org/en-US/docs/Web/API/Request/method) inside the route "action" function that is called.

-You could send the request to a different route by adding the `action` prop to the `<Form>` component and setting it to any other path, then in that case the "action" function of another path of another route definition object would be triggered.
+==You could send the request to a different route by adding the `action` prop to the `<Form>` component and setting it to any other path==, then in that case the "action" function of another path of another route definition object would be triggered.

 ```react
 <Form method="post" action="/any-other-path"></Form>